Former stripper lays bare Calendar Girls' rules and fines

-Strippers at Calendar Girls face fines up to $2500 in a swathe of rules they sign up for dancing in a club which, on some nights, could see them walk away without a dollar, a former employee has revealed.
+Strippers at Calendar Girls face fines up to $2500 in a swathe of rules they sign up for to dance in a club which, on some nights, could see them walk away without a dollar, a former employee has revealed.

 Jessica Clifford, 22, is taking the strip club to the Employment Relations Authority for an alleged unfair dismissal for missing work in September last year, Stuff reported.